jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The amount of the total tax credits that the person has under this subpart is adjusted using the formula— Definition of items in formula
 (3) In the formula,—
-  (a) person’s total credits is the total of the person’s tax credits under sections LC 1 to LC 6:
+  (a) person’s total credits is the total of the person’s tax credits under sections LC 3 to LC 6:
   (b) days is the number of days in the period in relation to which the person provides the return.

 ### LC 11 Adjustment when person is non-resident for part of tax year
 When this section applies
 (1) This section applies—
-  (a) for the purposes of sections LC 1, LC 2, and LC 4; and (b) when a person is a non-resident for part of a tax year.
+  (a) for the purposes of section LC 4; and
+  (b) when a person is a non-resident for part of a tax year.
 Amount of tax credit under applicable section
 (2) The person’s tax credit under the applicable section is calculated—